JaffaraH/JaffaraH/README.md

 💻 I enjoy building **web apps**, learning **new frameworks**, and creating software that’s both scalable and easy to use.

-⚡ **Right now I’m:**
-- Building full-stack apps that feel smooth and practical
-- Exploring how AI/ML can fit into real-world projects
-- Growing my portfolio with projects that balance clean code and good design

 🌟 Always curious, always learning — I like turning ideas into working software and picking up new skills along the way.

 ---